-- 1. The program's most recent annual licensure examination pass rate will be at least 80% for all first-time test-takers during the same 12-month period. - 2.
-The 3 year mean for program or degree completion will be at or above 55%. - 3.
-Employers responding to the satisfaction survey will express an overall program satisfaction rating of 80% (average score of 4/Very Good) or higher. - 4.
-Graduates responding to the satisfaction survey will express an overall program satisfaction rating of 80% (average score of 4/Very Good) or higher. - 5.
-90% of graduates will be employed as a registered nurse within 9 months after graduation.
+- The program's most recent annual licensure examination pass rate will be at least 80% for all first-time test-takers during the same 12-month period. - The 3 year mean for program or degree completion will be at or above 55% - 90% of graduates will be employed as a registered nurse within six months after passing NCLEX-RN®

 - 1.1 The following must be completed by March 31 to be considered for admission to the Associate Degree Nursing Program in the fall: - 1.
-Complete General Admission Requirements for Coahoma Community College (must have 2 official transcripts of all schools and colleges attended, one for the college and one for the ADN Program). - 2.
-Obtain an associate degree nursing admission packet and complete all required forms - 3.
-Have a minimum composite ACT score of 18 or MS Institution of Higher Learning requirements. - 4.
-Complete all pre-requisite courses by May of the academic year for which applying. - 5.
-Have a minimum cumulative grade point average at least 2.5 on all pre-requisite courses, with a grade of at least a "C" in all course work. - 6.
-Complete a pre-entrance exam - 7.
+Must be LPN with an unencumbered Mississippi License. - 2.
+Complete General Admission Requirements for Coahoma Community College (must have 2 official transcripts of all schools and colleges attended, one for the college and one for the ADN Program). - 3.
+Obtain an associate degree nursing admission packet and complete all required forms - 4.
+Have a minimum composite ACT score of 18 or MS Institution of Higher Learning requirements. - 5.
+BIO 2513, BIO 2511, BIO 2523, BIO 2521 (Anatomy & Physiology Lectures/Labs) and BIO 2923, BIO 2921 (Microbiology Lecture/LAB) must have been taken within (7) years. - 6.
+Complete all pre-requisite courses by May of the academic year for which applying unless approved by director. - 7.
+Have a minimum cumulative grade point average at least 2.5 on all pre-requisite courses, with a grade of at least a "C" in all course work. - 8.
+Complete a pre-entrance exam - 9.
 Once accepted, show evidence of completion of required immunizations which include: - a.
 Positive serology of immunity to Varicella (chicken pox) or immunization - b.
-Complete or started Hepatitis B vaccination series, and 2 step TB skin test. - 8.
-Once accepted complete a physical exam signed by a primary care provider. - 9.
-Present evidence of an unencumbered license to practice as an LPN in Mississippi. - 10.
+Complete or started Hepatitis B vaccination series or proof of immunity, tetanus, 2 step TB skin test, and a flu shot in the fall - c.
+Criminal background check - d.
+State issued photo identification and social security card - e.
+CPR certification from American Heart Association for health care provider which is current for two years and maintained until graduation - f.
+Pass a drug and alcohol screen and any other requirements by clinical facilities - g.
+A completed physical exam signed by a primary care provider - h.
+Complete a physical exam signed by a primary care provider. - 10.
+Present evidence of an unencumbered license to practice as an LPN in Mississippi. - 11.
 Present employer verification of at least 6 to 9 months of continuous employment as an LPN. - 1.2 All students enrolled in the Associate Degree Nursing Program must maintain currency for the following in order to participate in clinical according to the policies of the MS Department of Health: - 1.
 BLS/CPR (American Heart Health Care Provider) - 2.
 Physical Exam - 3.
 TB Skin Test (2 step) - 4.
-MMR - 5.
-Adult TD - 6.
-HEP B - 7.
-Varicella (2) - 8.
-Flu Vaccine - 9.
-Criminal Background Check - 10.
-Malpractice Insurance - 11.
-Accident Insurance a.
-Candidates are assessed for documentation that meets all minimum admission requirements for the Associate Degree Nursing Program.
-(Incomplete applications will not be considered for admission.)
+MMR

+- 5. Adult TD

+- 6. HEP B

+- 7. Varicella (2)

+- 8. Flu Vaccine

+- 9. Criminal Background Check

+- 10. Malpractice Insurance

+- 11. Accident Insurance